husky-misc/code-challenge/README.md

 Also, we'd like to have a straightforward way to implement a cache for any entry point of our this API that follows similar behavior.
 This cache "module" should be easily extendable, isolated, and flexible if the business now requires evicts or reloading of cache data.

 ### Goal
-Implement a Russian Dool (or any better strategy) cache for a bank statement receipt
+Implement a Russian Doll (or any better strategy) cache for a bank statement receipt

 ### Expected result